Type · motivation

 Behavioral / Leadership

-Tell me about a time you had to influence a stakeholder who was resistant to your idea.
-How did you approach it, and what was the outcome? - 9
+Tell me about a time you had to push back on a product team's launch timeline because the supply chain infrastructure was not ready.
+How did you handle the data and the stakeholders? - 9

 Interview tracks at Uber